ChriD/ioBroker.artnetdmx/README.md

 ### Getting started

-* Install the adapter within the iobroker adapter manager dor a stable version or use the advanged git-hub installation method to get development branches
+* For a stable version install the adapter with the iobroker adapter manager or for development branches with the latest features use the advanged git-hub installation method `(not recommended)`

 * Set the artnet settings in the adapter to connect to a ARTNET node device
     * Connection settings